 Teams get 20 sticks of dry spaghetti, one yard of tape, one yard of string, and one marshmallow.
 Build the tallest freestanding structure supporting the marshmallow on top in 18 minutes.

-Operational Insights: Teams that plan extensively often fail.
-Those that build and iterate quickly ("fail fast") build taller structures.
-This demonstrates design thinking directly.
+Operational Insights: Teams that plan too much often don't succeed.
+Those that build and adjust quickly ("fail fast") create taller towers.
+This is a direct example of design thinking.

 10. Collaborative Bridge Building